 ROMANCING THE PAST: PUTIN, THE CHRISTIAN- AND ALT-RIGHT

-The self-pity of the victimized white man stirred anti-feminism, and Bannon and others openly long for the accepted patriarchy of the past when gender roles were clearly defined and oppressive to women.
+The self-pity of the victimized white man stirred anti-feminism.
+Bannon and others openly long for the accepted patriarchy of the past when gender roles were clearly defined and oppressive to women.
 There is a romance of past greatness, pre-feminist, pre-globalist, pre-mixing of religions and races.
-Racism and sexism has flourished in this climate.
+Racism and sexism have flourished in this climate.
 Competition for jobs, physical space and resources, women and the insecurity of dealing with them in a Women’s Lib world, all contribute.
-Fears of losing a previously great American/European culture, and the social and economic costs of and benefits to immigrants, whether South of the US border or Muslim has fueled hatred against immigrants.
+Fears of losing a previously great American/European culture, and the social and economic costs of and benefits to immigrants, whether South of the US border or Muslim have fueled hatred against immigrants.
 Europe has felt a crush of refugees and we have seen the photos of crowded train stations.
 Rumors of violence, especially against women, have been magnified.
-All of these things have been reinforced by the Alt-Right to stir up hatred and anger, expanding voter influence through including extremists of many forms, which can be focused by people like Bannon into meaningful political action.
+All of these things have been magnified by the Alt-Right in their perception and intention to stir up hatred and anger.
+Cambridge Analytica, Steve Bannon, and Russia’s Internet Research Agency have used these to steal our government through the politicians and policies they’ve bought.

 As the Chief Propagandist / Strategist for Trump and Breitbart News, Steve Bannon has garnered incredible power for a “fringe” fear- and war-mongerer, as he appointed himself to the National Security Council and formed the Strategic Initiatives Group after being removed from the Principals Committee.
 Most of the Republicans in office have been politically funded by the people behind Bannon’s propaganda films (Mercers, Citizens United, Kochs), whose goal is the destruction of the administrative state (as so many Government jobs go unfilled today) and deregulation/removing protections, while the selfish and discompassionate philosophy of Ayn Rand is enacted in our public policy (Libertarian, far-right Republican).